measurement-kit/measurement-kit/doc/api/http/request.md

 - *http/url*: use to find out the address to connect to and whether to connect using TCP (if schema is `http`) or SSL (if schema is `https`).
-Additionally, if schema is `httpo` (for `HTTP onion`), this function MAY set SOCKS5 proxy settings such as a local running instance of `tor` is used.
+Additionally, if schema is `httpo` (for `HTTP onion`), this function MAY set SOCKS5 proxy settings ot use locally running instance of `tor`.

 - *net/tor_socks_port*: if this setting is present, this function would pass `127.0.0.1:${net/tor_socks_port}` as SOCKS5 proxy to `net/connect()`.